dsccommunity/Microsoft365DscWorkshop/Summit2025/40 Microsoft365DSC.md

 Now things should work.

-> [!QUESTION] After this task, please cleanup the LCM configuration on your notebook or virtual machine.
+> [!WARNING] After this task, please cleanup the LCM configuration on your notebook or virtual machine.
 Otherwise the configuration will be applied every 15 minunites again and again and forever.
 > ```powershell
 > Remove-DscConfigurationDocument -Stage Current, Pending, Previous
 > ```